Do I need a mortgage broker? What they do, costs, and when to use one

 Receive support on complex situations such as if you’re self-employed or have bad credit.You’ll navigate this alone.

-May cost you if you don’t use a fee-free mortgage broker.You may pay more on your mortgage if you don’t find the best deal.
+May cost you if you don’t use a fee-free mortgage broker.You may pay more on your mortgage if you don’t find the best deal for you.

-Here are some of the circumstances in which using a mortgage broker can be most beneficial:
+Here are some of the circumstances in which using a mortgage broker can be particularly beneficial:

 • First time buyers who are navigating getting a mortgage for the first time and who will benefit from additional support.